maxxfrazer/RealityUI/README.md

 ### Swift Package Manager

-Add the URL of this repository to your Xcode 11+ Project under `Swift Packages`.
+Add the URL of this repository to your Xcode 11+ Project under `Project > Swift Packages`.

 `https://github.com/maxxfrazer/RealityUI.git`